Fazendaaa/podsearch_bot/README.md

 # TODO
 Since I will be keeping this README up to date with any major change and I don't use any versoning system to log all the fixed bugs or previous projects updates, you can still have a taste of what comes next right here:

-* Bot language support in the following languages:
+* Translate this README in the following languages -- still don't know how to do it but I know that is possible:
     * English
     * Portuguese
-* Translate this README in the previous languages -- still don't know how to do it but I know that is possible;
 * Write a CONTRIBUTING and making it possible so anyone can help even those who don't know coding just by translating the bot texts to the user native language;
+* Improving code coverage;
 * Integration with wit.ai.
 # Authors
 * Only [me](https://github.com/Fazendaaa) for now.